ukdtom/ClaimIt/README.md

 # NOTE:
-For Windows users, we recommend you instead use this one: https://github.com/ukdtom/ClaimPMS4Win/releases/latest
+For Windows users, we recommend you use this instead: https://github.com/ukdtom/ClaimPMS4Win/releases/latest